dy1z/docs/content/docs/examples/reverse-stack.md

 - Make the `<tr>` full width on mobile, by adding `sm-w-full` and `sm-table`
 - Use `sm-table-caption` and `sm-w-full` on the column that you want to display first on mobile

-<a href="https://codepen.io/maizzle/pen/dgpxLp?editors=1000" class="rounded bg-gradient-l-ocean-light hover:bg-gradient-l-ocean-dark text-sm font-bold leading-full py-3 px-12 mt-4 inline-flex" target="_blank" rel="nofollow noopener"><span class="text-white">3+ col reorder demo on CodePen</span></a>
+<a href="https://codepen.io/maizzle/pen/dgpxLp?editors=1000" class="text-gradient-none rounded bg-gradient-l-ocean-light hover:bg-gradient-l-ocean-dark text-sm text-white font-bold leading-full py-3 px-12 mt-4 inline-flex" target="_blank" rel="nofollow noopener">3+ col reorder demo on CodePen</a>